 FlashAlert provides the news media with local, accurate, time-sensitive information that impacts a large number of people.
 Airtime is in great demand during emergency situations.
 The news media will air information they deem appropriate; you will have greater success if you give them only what you really need to communicate.

 FlashAlert’s second premium “channel” emails non-emergency news releases.
 You choose which cities you wish your releases to be sent to, based on whether it is a local or regional issue.
 You can upload photos or PDFs or even a sound or video clip.
-You can have a preview emailed to yourself or anyone else you choose.
+You can have a preview emailed to yourself or anyone else you choose, and has delayed send so you can set your NR to launch automatically.

 Newsrooms get hundreds of emails per day; FlashAlert helps them filter this mail and see items from local organizations first.
 The news releases are available on an archive web page for one month.
 You also can save a release as a draft, and even schedule it for future delivery.